-Girl Names from InitialsI have a soft spot for girl names from initials.
+I have a soft spot for girl names from initials.
 Maybe it’s because my own name started out that way: Abigail came from my initials at birth, AB.

 Turns out that initials sometimes offer us an Intriguing way to reinvent our names.
-Girl names from initials can spark up a classic first-middle pairing with a spunky nickname, or allow parents to hand down family heirlooms and create something brand new for their child, too.
+Girl names from initials can spark up a classic first-middle pairing with a sparky nickname, or allow parents to hand down family heirlooms and create something brand new for their child, too.

-It falls somewhere between just-for-fun #namegames and a creative way to re-invent your name.
-Or even to honor a loved one without handing down their name in full.
+Girl names from initials might be a creative way to re-invent your own name.
+Or to honor a loved one without handing down their name in full.

-Some of the most popular initials-as-name combinations are used more often for boys.
-There’s DJ, of course – though Full House and Fuller House gives us eldest Tanner sibling Donna Jo, known as DJ, or even Deej.
+• There’s DJ, of course – though Full House and Fuller House gives us eldest Tanner sibling Donna Jo, known as DJ, or even Deej.

 But that’s just the beginning!
 Let’s look for more great girl names from initials.